Team

 David Burghoff

 David Burghoff is an assistant professor in the Department of Electrical and Computer Engineering at the University of Texas at Austin.
 Prior to this, he was a postdoc and research scientist at MIT and faculty at Notre Dame.
-The overarching theme of his research is the development of new platforms that will allow long-wavelength light to be used in scalable sensors and systems.
-Broadly speaking, it focuses on devices and systems that blend nanoscale optoelectronics, ultrafast & nonlinear optoelectronics, and integrated long-wavelength photonics, with applications in healthcare, energy, sensing, security, and transportation.
-His broader ambition is to usher in an era of ubiquitous mid-infrared and terahertz photonics, and he is excited about the possibility of using these technologies to address some of our most pressing challenges.
+Dr. Burghoff’s research primarily focuses on the confluence of phase-active nonlinear photonic devices and long-wavelength photonics for applications in sensing, computing, and energy.
+His work emphasizes broadband devices and systems, and he is particularly known for his work in the mid-infrared and terahertz wavelength ranges.

 Awards and recognition: